flobz/psa_car_controller/README.md

  - get consumption statistic
  - visualize your trips on a map

-The api is documented [here](https://developer.groupe-psa.io/webapi/b2c/quickstart/connect/#article) but it is not totally up to date, and contains some errors.
+The official api is documented [here](https://developer.groupe-psa.io/webapi/b2c/quickstart/connect/#article) but it is not totally up to date, and contains some errors.

 ## I. Get credentials